-However, as Hofstede indicates with his 6 dimensions framework, even though countries all seem to be rushing to become miniUS, nations have values that differ.
+However, as Hofstede indicates with his six dimensions framework, even though countries all seem to be rushing to become mini-US, nations have values that differ.

 Western cultures value individualism.
 Their people believe to be independent of one another, and most consider themselves responsible for a group limited only to their nuclear family.

-On their end, the member of Asians and African cultures, for example, traditionally see themselves as interdependent.
-They consequently typically assume responsibility for much broader communities.
+On their end, the member of Asians and African cultures, for example, traditionally see themselves as interdependent, and they consequently typically assume responsibility for much broader communities.

-Religions and philosophies also show some other important differences between people and their relationship to the world.
+Religions and philosophies also show other essential differences between people and their relationship to the world.

-As an example, the traditional perception of time in the West and many other cultures are different.
+For example, the traditional perception of time in the West and many other cultures is different.

 Westerners typically have a linear view of time and see humans as the masters of the creation.
 In Christian dogma, people are born, and then they die, and Humankind is superior to all forms of life.

-In Buddhism, Hinduism, and Animism, however, humans are regarded on an equal footing with other animals, plants, and living beings.
+However, in Buddhism, Hinduism, and Animism, humans are regarded as equal with other animals, plants, and living beings.
 Time, on its end, is thought to be either circular with cycles of reincarnations on the journey to enlightenment or intricately connected to the world of the afterlife.

-One could argue that through colonialism, capitalism, and globalization, the adoption of the western view of the world has been shifting the values and ways of living of millions of people towards more individualist and disconnected societies.
+One could argue that through colonialism, capitalism, and globalization, the adoption of the western view of the world has been shifting millions of people’s values and ways of living towards more individualist and disconnected societies.

-If it might not be true at every levels, it is for sure the case of our economic system.
+If it might not be true at every level, it is undoubtedly the case of our economic system.

 Why would they?
-We value individualism, we care only about our nuclear families, and we believe that we are superior to any existing creatures.
+We value individualism, care only about our nuclear families, and believe that we are superior to any existing creatures.

-For maybe as long as capitalism has been raging, Holywood has tried to depict the west as the world that we should all aspire to.
+For maybe as long as capitalism has been raging, Holywood has tried to depict the West as the world that we should all aspire to live in.
 If many societal signs of progress were possible thanks to how we have built societies and industries until now, there is no doubt that the model is outdated and that we are not living in the perfect world in which we want to think we are.

-The things is that we no longer have the time to live in a rom-com fiction.
+The thing is that we no longer have the time to live in rom-com fiction.
 We need to be willing to accept our reality as it is the only way to transform it.